tobiashey/PyTableOCR/README.md

 # About
 Executable for Character Regonition in tables, that exports to the Clipboard or a sheet file.
 This was reasearched for a paper.
-PDF TODO
+[Heuft-Tobias-T3100.pdf](https://github.com/tobiashey/PyTableOCR/files/6382530/Heuft-Tobias-T3100.pdf)

 # Install
 - Installer, installs Tesseract if its not detected